 In opioid-naive patients, common adverse effects at the start of therapy include

 Sedation and mental clouding

 Because steady-state plasma levels are not approached until 4 to 5 half-lives have passed, drugs with a long half-life (particularly levorphanol and methadone) have a risk of delayed toxicity as plasma levels rise.
 Modified-release opioids typically require several days to approach steady-state levels.

-In the elderly, opioids tend to have more adverse effects (commonly, constipation and sedation or mental clouding).
-Falls are a particular risk in the elderly.
+In older patients, opioids tend to have more adverse effects (commonly, constipation and sedation or mental clouding).
+Falls are a particular risk in older patients.
 Opioids may cause urinary retention in men with benign prostatic hyperplasia.

 Opioids should be used cautiously in patients with certain disorders:

 Hepatic disorders because drug metabolism is delayed, particularly with modified-release preparations

 COPD Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more because respiratory depression is a risk

 Untreated obstructive sleep apnea Obstructive Sleep Apnea (OSA) Obstructive sleep apnea (OSA) consists of multiple episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of... read more because respiratory depression is a risk